How Much Does a New Roof Cost? [2024]

 Most roofing work should not be done as a DIY project.
 Professional roofing contractors and builders are trained to be able to safely and effectively repair or replace a roof, whereas those without the necessary training and experience can end up damaging the roof or themselves!
 However, there are simple maintenance tasks which can be performed on a DIY basis to detect any roofing problems before they become too serious – for example, inspecting the roof to check for cracked or damaged tiles and cleaning gutters to prevent blockages due to dead leaves and other debris.

-Remember if inspecting your roof to always to use a firmly braced ladder and to stay off the roof if possible.
+If inspecting your roof, always use a firmly braced ladder and try to stay off the roof if possible.

 Always ask for references when collecting quotes from contractors; in addition, it is a good idea to check they are members of a reputable trade organisation.
 The National Federation of Roofing Contractors (NFRC) is the largest roofing trade association in the UK.